Citadel Trader Salary | $300K-$600K+ | Levels.fyi

 The median Trader compensation in United States package at Citadel totals $375K per year.
-View the base salary, stock, and bonus breakdowns for Citadel's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Citadel's total compensation packages.
 Last updated: 9/23/2025

 Company